 The Flemish Region mandated ECOOM to administer the Innovation Survey (CIS) biennially.
 The collected data are displayed in summary statistics, and are used for the compilation of indicators and for ECOOM's research activities.
 The Flemish Government uses these statistics to better align its economic policy with real developments in the business world.

 The main results of the Research & Development Survey are published in the Flemish Indicatorbook (in Dutch): R&D spending and R&D personnel.
 The data also allows companies to compare their own performance with that of other players of the same size class within their sector.
 In addition, the results are used to check the progress in reaching the European 3% objective.

-The Research & Development Survey 2020 will be launched in April 2020.
+The Research & Development Survey 2020 is closed.
+In May 2022 the Research & Development Survey 2022 will be launched.